CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-10-14-go-out-there-and-get-hurt.md

 </ol>
 <p>I hope you get hurt in the future.
 Not because I want you to have pain but because I know you will be growing and having successes.

 P.S.
 All current partners, please don't infer anything from this.
-This was based on past deals.</p>
+This was based on past deals.